 - Request information regarding any state or District policy related to the parent's child participating in assessments required by federal law, state law, or District policy; - Inspect a survey created by a third party before the survey is administered or distributed to their child. - Grant or deny any written request from the District to make a videotape or voice recording of their child.
 State law does permit schools to make videotapes or voice recordings without parent permission if the recording is to be used for school purposes, if it relates to classroom instruction or a co-curricular or extracurricular activity, or if it relates to media coverage of the school; - Remove his or her child temporarily from the classroom, if an instructional activity in which the child is scheduled to participate conflicts with his or her religious or moral beliefs.
 The removal cannot be for the purpose of avoiding a test and may not extend for an entire semester.
 Further, the child must satisfy grade-level and graduation requirements as determined by the District and by the state law; - Request that their child be excused from daily participation in the recitation of the Pledge of Allegiance to the United States flag and the Pledge of Allegiance to the Texas flag.
 The request must be in writing.
 State law does not allow a child to be excused from participating in the required moment of silence or silent activity that follows; - Request that their child be excused from recitation of a portion of the Declaration of Independence.
-State law requires students in social studies classes in grades 3-12 to recite a portion of the text of the Declaration of Independence during Celebrate Freedom Week unless (1) the parent or guardian provides a written statement requesting that their child be excused, (2) the District determines that the child has a conscientious objection to the recitation, or (3) the parent or guardian is a representative of a foreign government to whom the United States government extends diplomatic immunity [See Board policy EHBK SPECIAL PROGRAMS - OTHER INSTRUCTIONAL INITIATIVES (tasb.org).]; - A non-custodial parent may request in writing that he or she be provided, for the remainder of the school year, a copy of any written notice usually provided to a parent related to misconduct that may involve placement in a Disciplinary Alternative Education Program (DAEP) or expulsion.
-[See Board policies FL Policy Code FL - STUDENT RECORDS - - Policy On Line - Conroe ISD (tasb.org) and FO Policy Code FO - STUDENT DISCIPLINE - - Policy On Line - Conroe ISD (tasb.org) and the Student Code of Conduct.]; - Request if your children are multiple birth siblings (e.g., twins, triplets, etc.) assigned to the same grade and campus that they be placed either in the same classroom or in separate classrooms.
+State law requires students in social studies classes in grades 3-12 to recite a portion of the text of the Declaration of Independence during Celebrate Freedom Week unless (1) the parent or guardian provides a written statement requesting that their child be excused, (2) the District determines that the child has a conscientious objection to the recitation, or (3) the parent or guardian is a representative of a foreign government to whom the United States government extends diplomatic immunity [See Board policy EHBK.]; - A non-custodial parent may request in writing that he or she is provided, for the remainder of the school year, a copy of any written notice usually provided to a parent related to misconduct that may involve placement in a Disciplinary Alternative Education Program (DAEP) or expulsion.
+[See Board policies FL and FO and the Student Code of Conduct.]; - Request if your children are multiple birth siblings (e.g., twins, triplets, etc.) assigned to the same grade and campus that they be placed either in the same classroom or in separate classrooms.
 Your written request must be submitted no later than the 14th day after the enrollment of your children.
-[See FDB (LEGAL) ADMISSIONS - INTRADISTRICT TRANSFERS AND CLASSROOM ASSIGNMENTS (tasb.org)]
+[See FDB (LEGAL)]